 - Finger marks can show people which digits make up the combination.
 Assuming you don’t use the same digit, a typical keyboard (0-9) normally has 10,000 possible combinations (if the code is 4 digits), but if you know what 4 digits, that number is reduced to just 24!

 - Door locks need to be checked.
 Partly to ensure they are working smoothly and partly to ensure nobody has locked it open, just “to make life easier”.

 - Right to Exit Buttons get pushed a huge number of times every day.
-Let’s check that they mechanisms aren’t wearing out, so that you can get out when you want to.
+Let’s check that their mechanisms aren’t wearing out, so that you can get out when you want to.

 - When was the last time the data on your system was backed up?
 If there is a system failure and the data is lost, nobody can use your system until it’s reloaded.
 How much chaos would that cause?

-- Systems updates need to be applied regularly.
+- System updates need to be applied regularly.
 If your system isn’t connected to the internet, this has to be done locally.

-- Locking screws on doors tend to undo with the vibration and these need to be secured with lock-tight.
+- Locking screws on doors tends to undo with the vibration and these need to be secured with lock-tight.